 Communications Strategy Consulting

-If you want me to help you solve your external communications challenge, including related editorial content strategy, after the introductory call, we would start our work together with paid consulting time.
-If your ask is for brainstorming or ideation (sometimes called "brain picking"), we establish a fee for those services and you pay me in advance for them.
+If you want me to help you solve your external communications challenge, including related editorial content strategy, after the introductory call, we will start our work together with paid consulting time.
+If your ask is for brainstorming or ideation (sometimes called "brain picking"), we establish a fee for those services, and you pay me in advance for them.
 Afterward, I provide a report to you about what we discussed and how I suggest you move forward.

-If we agree a much more in depth paid discovery project (or communications assessment) is ideal, we establish a written, task-oriented scope for the project.
+If we agree a much more in-depth paid discovery project (or communications assessment) is ideal, we establish a written, task-oriented scope for the project.
 I then provide you with a working quote and an invoice for prepayment.

 Once we complete the discovery project (or communications assessment), I generate a project blueprint exclusive to your firm that's designed to meet your specific business or corporate communications strategic objectives.

-After you receive your strategic blueprint, if we agree I should to work with you to complete your editorial content writing project, I will provide the additional fees required to continue.
+After you receive your strategic blueprint, if we agree I should work with you to complete your editorial content writing project, I will provide the additional fees required to continue.
 Otherwise, you will have a strategic blueprint you can use to produce your project in-house or to hire another consultant to do the writing work.